Evol Ecol Res 20: 317-329 (2019) Full PDF if your library subscribes.

 Question: Do superfetation and matrotrophy compensate for the reproductive constraints imposed by a small body size, and thus are more prominent in small species?

 Data description: Previously published data on female size, degree of superfetation, matrotrophy index, and total fecundity of 91 poeciliid species.

-Analyses: We implemented phylogenetic generalized least squares regressions to examine potential effects of female size on superfetation and matrotrophy.
+Search method:: We implemented phylogenetic generalized least squares regressions to examine potential effects of female size on superfetation and matrotrophy.
 In addition, we compared total fecundity among four categories of species that differ in the presence or absence of matrotrophy and superfetation, accounting for both phylogenetic relatedness and differences in female size among species.